Last Updated: November 13, 2024

 What is Gennady Golovkin's Net Worth?

 Gennady Golovkin, also known as "GGG," is a Kazakhstani boxer who has a net worth of $30 million.
 Considered one of the best active boxers in the world and the best overall middleweight boxer, Golovkin has earned many achievements over the course of his career.
 These include two middleweight world championship titles.
-In 2019, he earned both the IBF and the IBO titles, and he previously held the unified WBA, WBC, IBF, and IBO titles from a period between 2014 and 2018.
+In 2019, he earned both the IBF and the IBO titles, and he previously held the unified WBA, WBC, IBF, and IBO titles for a period between 2014 and 2018.
 During this period, Gennady was widely considered the best pound-for-pound boxer alive.

 Over the course of his career, he has beaten fighters like Milton Nunez, Daniel Geale, Marco Antonio Rubio, David Lemieux, Canelo Alvarez, and many others.
 Known for his sturdy chin, Gennady has never been knocked down after 393 fights (350 of those were as an amateur).
 During his amateur career, Golovkin won a gold medal in the middleweight division at the 2003 World Championships and a middleweight silver medal at the 2004 Summer Olympics.
 Outside of the ring, Gennady is known for his humbleness, his strong work ethic, and his love for traditional cuisine.